 These are some of his names.
 But he has so, so many more.

 People gave God names from their personal interactions with him and his character.
 And as far as my memory stretches, he never had a problem with that.
 He never admonished anyone for saying, “This is who you are to me.”
 And God gave himself names (plural) for us to use, just like he named us.
-So before you sit back in your chair and smugly remark “only his true children know his name,” remember that personal interactions shape how we each know the Lord.
+So before you sit back in your chair and smugly remark “only his true children know his name” (which is a Bible reference, Isaiah 52:6, but it has a very different tone than what he implies here), remember that personal interactions shape how we each know the Lord.
 Some call him Jesus.
 Some Yeshua.
 Some Immanuel.
 He has many names, and HE KNOWS ALL OF THEM.
 They are ALL referencing the same person.
-Do you really think he would cast someone aside just because they aren’t deep enough in the faith to know a particular bit of history that you picked to be your preference?
+Do you think he would cast someone aside just because they call him by a different name than you do?
+That is heartbreaking.

-Your approach is not encouraging people to seek him further.
-It is making them feel stupid.
+Your approach is not encouraging people to get to know him better.
+It is making them feel stupid and could cause them to question their salvation entirely.

 I’m not saying you have to use it.
 If you feel it is inappropriate, inadequate, or inaccurate, that’s your business and you are free to call him whatever you like.
 (In this case that would be Yashua… which most linguists and scholars believe is not even how it was spelled or pronounced.
 But again, it’s up to you.)

 My issue is not your preference.
-My issue is that you got in front of a camera and told people they are not a child of God unless they know and call the Lord by the same name you do.
-Not everyone knows and/or understands all the background history – that does NOT mean they are not his child!
+My issue is that you got in front of a camera and implied that people are not a child of God unless they know and call the Lord by the same name you do.
+Not everyone knows and/or understands all the background history of translational changes – that does NOT mean they are not his child!
 You are not encouraging them to dig deeper.
 If anything this video could be a massive stumbling block to their desire to keep pursuing him.

 Additionally, please remember that Jesus doesn’t stop being Jesus just because we don’t always use his Hebrew name.
 We all know exactly who we’re talking about – and so does he.
 We are not making his name useless.
 If that were the case, demons would not react.
 Prayers would not be answered.
 Miraculous healings would not occur.